Advanced-Computer-Lab-2022/Softweird/README.md

 > cd Backend && npm i && npm run start-server
 > cd frontend && npm i && npm start
  ```
+## Build Status :disappointed_relieved:
+- If a corporate trainee requested an access for a course and then an instructor closed this course, the admin’s requests page will crash.
+- There are many static pics (or buttons) on the system that needs to have their functionalities created.
+- Editing courses after creation is not implemented but the button is present.
+- Reporting a specific course is not entirely implemented (the backend is present but no button for it frontend)
+- If a trainee finishes an exam lastly to reach a progress equal to 100, his status doesn’t change to certified (and no certificate is sent).
+-
 ## Running Test :monocle_face:
 The testing is done using `jest`.
 To run the tests, run the following command
 ```